Digital cleanup for businesses

 As a business, why should you care?

-By tackling your digital footprint issue head-on, you reduce your organization’s environmental load, creating instead a much more sustainable workflow.
+By tackling your digital footprint issue head-on, you reduce your organisation’s environmental load, creating instead a much more sustainable workflow.

 The fewer forgotten backups and unused digital systems you possess, the fewer resources are spent on surveillance and monitoring of logs.
 Consequently, there are fewer security risks and server strains.

 Too many systems, or half-used solutions, decrease efficiency.
-Having better-organized and clear virtual offices help to increase worker satisfaction, thus increasing efficiency.
+Having better-organised and clear virtual offices help to increase worker satisfaction, thus increasing efficiency.

 Digital waste is expensive for you and the environment; each minute sees 240 million emails sent, of which 20% are never even opened.
 The space occupied by backups and unused files on servers carries a price tag.

-By inviting other organizations to join you in digital cleanups, you help create awareness around the issue, kickstarting the discussion in society on how we can solve this invisible problem of digital pollution.
+By inviting other organisations to join you in digital cleanups, you help create awareness around the issue, kickstarting the discussion in society on how we can solve this invisible problem of digital pollution.

 STEP 1